pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-6346.md

 Read on to catch up with what we've done so far this cycle.

 [note]
 **NOTE** that this is a Beta release.
-Features are included which contain no known regressions, but there may be bugs and/or missing functionality.
+Features are included which contain no known regressions, but there may be bugs and/or missing functionality due to ongoing development work.
 Please do not use this release for production.
 [/note]

 <a href="#heading--ansible-playbooks"><h3 id="heading--ansible-playbooks">Ansible playbooks for HA MAAS, PostgreSQL, and other MAAS configurations</h3></a>